 Deep breathing involves taking slow, deep, and even breaths.
 Box breathing is one breathing exercise that some people find useful, and most people do not require professional guidance.

-Box breathing requires four simple steps:
+Box breathing requires

 Step 1: Start by breathing in through the nose for a count of 2–4 seconds.